 There is nothing better than exploring a new place to make you feel alive and present.
 It could be running the canyon trails in Texas, cycling in Colorado, wading across the Escalante River, camping under the stars, eating local flavors, swimming with the fishes, hiking the Wonderland trail.
 These are the memories I want to remain with me.
 I feel grateful for the possibility.

 Paul is a computer software engineer(music software-Ardour) and he is an amazing cook.
+Paul also did our whole van conversion himself and is willing to share advice or any build information.

 Up on the Hill in Ontario was really nice and with friendly hosts